 Gateway AppData Folder Error During Install

-The attempted installation of Cloud's Gateway connector immediately results in one of the following two errors (or both):
+The attempted installation of Cloud's Gateway connector immediately results in one or both of the following errors:

 The Gateway software needs access to the AppData folder during install in order to install some ancillary files and most likely, the user installing does not have access to the AppData folder location/there is not enough space in this folder to install.

 Gateway Unable to read CSV files in Data Connection

 Verify if there is a duplicate column name or special characters in the file and ensure each column name is unique.

 Gateway Integrations Timing Out